Linear Response and Optimal Fingerprinting for Nonautonomous Systems: Perturbations to Time-dependent Diffusion Processes

 Using the Duhamel formula, the unique pullback-bounded solution is

 This is the continuous-time analog of Eq. \ref{formulaMarkovmeasures} obtained for Markov chains.
-For any smooth observable $\Psi$ we have :
+For any smooth observable $\Phi$ we have :

 which mirrors Eq. \ref{formulaMarkovobservables} obtained for Markov chains.
-Note that we have
+Note that we { can write

-meaning that the Green's function depends explicitly on time, because memory of the time-dependent measure is retained.
-In the case of autonomous reference dynamics, $\mathcal{L}_t=\mathcal{L}$, $\mathcal{K}_t=\mathcal{K}$, $\rho_0(t)=\rho_0$, and the usual generalised fluctuation-dissipation results are obtained, with the Green's function losing its explicit dependence on time.
-The case of periodic reference dynamics is discussed in detail in Appendix \ref{periodicdiffusion}
+where we have introduced the Green's function $\mathcal{G}_{\Phi,h}$ which translates the acting forcings into a time-dependent change in the expectation value of the observable.
+Note that the Green's function depends on both $t-s$ and $s$, as opposed to the autonomous case, where it depends only on the lag $t-s$ between the moment the forcing acts and the moment the observable is measured \cite{Santos2022,LucariniChekroun2023}.
+Indeed, in this case memory of the time-dependent measure is retained.} In the case of autonomous reference dynamics, $\mathcal{L}_t=\mathcal{L}$, $\mathcal{K}_t=\mathcal{K}$, $\rho_0(t)=\rho_0$, and the usual generalised fluctuation-dissipation results are obtained, with the Green's function losing its explicit dependence on time.
+The case of periodic reference dynamics is discussed in detail in Appendix \ref{periodicdiffusion}.